-Six months ago, Arctic Monkeys was barely known in this country, the latest in a seemingly never-ending stream of next big things the British press props up.
-The hype has crossed the Atlantic, as the young quartet quickly sold out their short U.S. tour, with scalpers getting $80 a ticket for Wednesday’s show at the Henry Fonda Musicbox.
+Six months ago, Arctic Monkeys was barely known in this country, the latest in a seemingly never-ending stream of next big things the British press props up, if only to tear down a few months later.
+The hype has crossed the Atlantic, as the young Sheffield quartet (owners of the bestselling debut in U.K. history) quickly sold out their short U.S. tour, with scalpers getting $80 a ticket for Wednesday’s show at the Henry Fonda Musicbox.